Men's health and prostate cancer: knowledge is power

 Prostate cancer is the most commonly diagnosed cancer in men and the second deadliest after lung cancer.
-The American Cancer Society estimates that, in 2024, nearly 300,000 men will be diagnosed with prostate cancer.
-Over 30,000 will die from it.
+The American Cancer Society estimates that, in 2025, more than 300,000 men will be diagnosed with prostate cancer.
+More than 35,000 will die from it.

 Early detection can save lives